 New teachers and teachers not yet fully credentialed are supported by peer coaching and extensive staff development.
-Centinela Valley Union High School District's new teacher programs include BTSA and the Initial Teacher Series, which includes onceweekly professional development workshops held over an eight-week period.
-The BTSA Induction Program (Beginning Teacher Support and Assessment) is a state-approved program that offers comprehensive support and training for new teachers with a preliminary credential; after successful completion of the two-year BTSA training, teachers may apply for their clear teaching credential.
+Centinela Valley Union High School District offers the BTSA Induction Program (Beginning Teacher Support and Assessment), a state-approved program that provides comprehensive support and training for new teachers with a preliminary credential.
+After successful completion of the two-year BTSA training, teachers may apply for their clear teaching credential.
 All program participants are assigned to a Support Provider (mentor teacher) for individualized support and guidance.